top of page

 🧠 Cognitive Development

-• Follows three-step instructions
+• Follow three-step instructions effectively.

-• Identifies colors and basic counting
+• Identify colors and familiarize themselves with basic counting.

 🗣️ Language & Communication